Italy in the Eurovision Song Contest 2019: Before Eurovision

-Artist selection
+Sanremo Music Festival 2019

-On 20 November 2018, Italian broadcaster RAI confirmed that the performer that would represent Italy at the 2019 Eurovision Song Contest would be selected from the competing artists at the Sanremo Music Festival 2019.
+On 20 November 2018, RAI confirmed that the performer that would represent Italy at the Eurovision Song Contest 2019 would be selected from the competing artists at the Sanremo Music Festival 2019.
 According to the rules of Sanremo 2019, the winner of the festival earns the right to represent Italy at the Eurovision Song Contest, but in case the artist is not available or refuses the offer, the organisers of the event reserve the right to choose another participant via their own criteria.
 The competition took place between 5–9 February 2019 with the winner being selected on the last day of the festival.